 Prichard founded his namesake public relations firm in 2007.
 Prichard Communications, which became a Certified B Corporation in 2015, has a client list heavy on nonprofits and foundations.

 The community-minded focus makes sense given Prichard’s career.
 His own resume is loaded with an assortment of regional job titles in nonprofits and government, including time spent in Salem working as a spokesman in the Human Services Department and the Oregon Employment Department.

 To keep in touch with friends and colleagues back in the state capital, Prichard used his Outlook address book to start a modest email list 15 years ago to share news about promising job notices that came his way.

-With Prichard’s varied background and connections all over the state, “Mac’s List” offered sought-after links to jobs will colleges, state and city governments, arts groups, nonprofits, and other rarefied institutions.
+With Prichard’s varied background and connections all over the state, “Mac’s List” offered sought-after links to jobs with colleges, state and city governments, arts groups, nonprofits, and other rarefied institutions.

 From those humble beginnings, a new company was born.

 Mac’s List spun off from Prichard Communications into a separate company in 2010, covering its production costs by selling adds to employers, who were only too happy to continue the service

 “In order to support growth, we need an intelligent staffing strategy,” said Shereen Rodrigues, an acquisition specialist at marketing and events firm Opus Agency.
 “Mac’s List has provided us with an affordable job posting service that has attracted highly qualified local and national candidates.
 With over half of our candidate pool coming from job posts on Mac’s List, it has proven to be an invaluable recruitment tool that we will continue to utilize for the foreseeable future.”

 In addition to producing deep pools of strong job candidates, Rodrigues said Mac’s List also creates custom reports that Opus uses to compile recruitment metrics.